 - submit project proposals requiring ethics approval to the SFU Office of Research Ethics for approval, if necessary.
-The ISTLD has worked out a separate process for TLDG projects.
 More information on TLDG projects & ethics >>;

 - submit a final report upon completion of the project (3-4 page written report); and